camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/04-the-camunda-jboss-as-7-subsystem.html.md

    <p>Classpath dependencies are automatically managed for you if you use the <a href="ref:#process-applications">Process Application API</a>.</p>
 </div>

-When using the camunda BPM JBoss AS subsystem, the process engine classes are deployed as jboss module.
+When using the camunda JBoss subsystem, the process engine classes are deployed as jboss module.
 The module is named `org.camunda.bpm.camunda-engine` and is deployed in the folder `$JBOSS_HOME/modules/org/camunda/bpm/camunda-engine`.

-By default, the Application server will not add this module to the classpath of applications.If an application needs to interact with the process engine, we must declare a module dependency in the application.
+By default, the Application server will not add this module to the classpath of applications.
+If an application needs to interact with the process engine, we must declare a module dependency in the application.
 This can be achieved using either an implicit or an explicit module dependency.

 ### Implicit module dependencies with the Process Application API